zydou/arti/doc/dev/notes/key-management.md

     /// This also acts as a unique identifier for a specific key instance. fn arti_path(&self) -> ArtiPath;

+    /// The file extension for a key of this type in an Arti key store.
+    ///
+    /// The Arti key store will ignore any files that don't have a recognized extension. fn arti_extension(&self) -> &'static str;

     /// The location of the key in the C Tor key store (if supported). fn ctor_path(&self) -> Option<CTorPath>;

+    /// The file extension for a key of this type in a C Tor key store.
+    ///
+    /// The C Tor key store will ignore any files that don't have a recognized extension. fn ctor_extension(&self) -> &'static str;

+    /// The type of user (client, service, relay, etc.) that uses this key. fn user_kind(&self) -> UserKind;
+}

+/// The type of user (client, service, relay, etc.) that uses a key.
+#[non_exhaustive]
+pub enum UserKind {
+    Client,
+    Service(HsId),
+    Relay,
+    DirAuth,
+    ...
 }

 /// An identifier for an HS client.